-- Soak up the sun and wave at passers-by while cruising down some of London’s canals in a hot tub with Skuna Boats.
+- Soak up the sun and wave at passers-by while cruising down some of London’s canals in a hot tub with Skuna Boats, from West India Quay.
 That’s right, a floating hot tub!

 - Unleash your adventurous side and explore Hammersmith or Richmond during a stand-up paddle boarding session with Active 360 on the river Thames.

 - Sip on a craft beer from Hackney’s trendy canal-side microbrewery Crate, or head to one of the riverside pubs and bars lining South Bank for a socially distanced drink, including the BFI Riverfront.

 - Hop aboard a riverboat for a relaxing ride along the Thames to one of London’s most charming neighbourhoods: Greenwich.